Financial-Times/o-forms/README.md

 +	<span class="o-forms-input__error>Error message here</span>
 </span>
 ```
-- `o-forms-input--inline`: inlines all inputs with each other (usually only used o multiple input fields).
+- `o-forms-input--inline`: inlines all inputs with each other (usually only used on multiple input fields).

 ## Migration